d2l-ai/d2l-en/chapter_natural-language-processing-applications/sentiment-analysis-rnn.md

 embeds.shape
 ```

-Then, we will use these word vectors as feature vectors for each word in the reviews.
-Note that the dimensions of the pretrained word vectors need to be consistent with the embedding layer output size `embed_size` in the created model.
-In addition, we no longer update these word vectors during training.
+We use these pretrained
+word vectors
+to represent tokens in the reviews
+and will not update
+these vectors during training.

 ```{.python .input}
 net.embedding.weight.set_data(embeds)